SL(2,C) group action on Cohomological field theories: Analytical quantization of action

-Hence $F^A =$ H--term $+$ Q--term $+$ cubic terms. \end{notation} It was noted by Dubrovin (cf. Appendix~B in \cite{D}) that there is a non-trivial symmetry of the WDVV equation such that for $F(\bt)$ as above the function $F^I(\hat \bt)$ solves WDVV too:
+It was observed by Dubrovin (cf. Appendix~B in \cite{D}) that there is a non--trivial symmetry of WDVV equation, called ``Inversion transformation'' such that for $F(\bt)$ as above the function $F^I(\hat \bt)$ solves WDVV too: